Probability Thermodynamics and Probability Quantum Field: Probability quantum field theory

 The\ trace of the operator $D$, Eq. (\ref{trD}), is a Dirichlet series defined by $ {\displaystyle\sum_{n=1}^{\infty}} \frac{a_{n}}{\lambda_{n}^{s}}$ which converges absolutely on the right open half-plane such that $\operatorname{Re}s>1$.
 A Dirichlet series can be analytically continued as a spectral zeta function.

-In our problem, the spectrum may be not lower bounded.
+In our problem, the spectrum may not be lower-bounded.
 That is, the trace of the operator encountered sometimes is a generalized Dirichlet series.
 By the procedure developed in section \ref{zeta}, we can analytically continue such a generalized Dirichlet series as a generalized spectral zeta function.

 Concretely, the vacuum energy is just a spectral zeta function:

 The trace, after being analytically continued as a spectral zeta function, $\zeta_{D}\left( -1\right) $, is already finite.
 That is, it is renormalized.